-For a middle-income earner, there is an affordable housing initiative developed by the Government that can be considered, or consider sub-sale or auctioned properties other than brand new ones to look for a reasonable bargain.
+For a middle-income earner, start by checking out affordable housing initiatives developed by the Government.
+If you are prepared to do a lot more homework, sub-sale or auctioned properties other than brand new ones can offer reasonable bargains.

 2) Getting a credit card